What is a Performance Shoot Director?

 What does a Performance Shoot Director do?

-What role does a Performance Shoot Director play?
+What skills does a Performance Shoot Director need?

 While there is no specific college degree required to become a Performance Shoot Director, most professionals in this role have a background in filmmaking, theater, or a related field.
 Practical experience in directing live performances is essential, and many Performance Shoot Directors have gained experience working as camera operators, assistant directors, or production assistants before moving into a directing role.